ucrdrk/github_workshop/README.md

 ## Next Steps

-These are the next steps
+These are the next steps.
+And some more